fournip1/JPAFBOARD/README.md

 On the top of the screen you will see the directory used by the board.
 You can change this default directory and point to any other one.

-If you do not want to start from scratch, you may download and extract [this sample directory](/installers/sample.zip) and then change the default music directory.
+If you do not want to start from scratch, you may download and extract [this sample directory](/installers/sample.zip) and make the music directory to point on this one.

+When you click on *Refresh*, the PAF board scans the music directory and udpate the music database a.

 ## You are a developper